Fhoughton/fhoughton.github.io/_posts/2024-09-15-week10-cheat-engine.md

 Now we get no issue from Roblox:
 ![](/images/roblox-frontpage.PNG)

-And we can scan memory freely:
+And we can hook Roblox:
 ![](/images/roblox-cheatengine-hooked.PNG)